MortenMadsenLyngstad/RecipeHub/readme.md

 # Project Description

 This project is an application with both front-end and back-end.
-The project is structured into three main modules: Core, File, and UI.
+It is structured into three main modules: Core, File, and UI.

 - The Core module contains the main logic of the application.
 - The File module is responsible for file handling.